marimo-team/marimo/docs/guides/coming_from/jupyter.md

 3. Mutatinge variables in the cell that defines them.

 When working with **dataframes**, you might be used to redefining the same `df` variable in multiple cells.
 That won't work in marimo.
-Instead, either merge
+Instead, try merging the cells into a single cell:

 _Don't_ do this: